-Money, sometimes just a few hundred dollars, can be the difference between going home to their families and staying in jail for months.
+Sometimes just a few hundred dollars can be the difference between going home to your family or staying in jail for months.
 As a result, poor people end up stuck in jail simply because they are poor.
-Meantime, jobs are lost, children are left uncared for, and things fall apart.
-Learn more about the problems of cash bail here.
+In the meantime, jobs are lost, children are left uncared for, and things fall apart.
+Read more about the problems of cash bail here.

 If you have any questions, please contact [email protected]

 (That is, one payment of $1000 or less must be sufficient to get the person out)

 Application forms can filled out online (below) or can be downloaded here and mailed to:

 ℅ Down Home NC

 Take our online bail fund intake survey below.